Devimuth/devimuth/Readme.md

 6. **Keyword Density Analyzer** - Analyze keyword frequency and density in your content for SEO optimization
 7. **URL Shortener** - Shorten URLs with custom aliases and generate QR codes.
 All processing happens client-side

-### 👥 VA Tools
+### ⚡ Productivity Tools

 1. **Typing Test** - Measure your typing speed (WPM) and accuracy with customizable test durations and text samples.
 Track your progress with test history and export results
-2. **Skills Assessment Generator** - Create customizable assessment forms for evaluating virtual assistant skills with multiple question types (multiple-choice, text input, rating scales, yes/no).
+2. **Skills Assessment Generator** - Create customizable assessment forms with multiple question types (multiple-choice, text input, rating scales, yes/no).
 Share assessments via links
 3. **Communication Test** - Test your professional communication skills by responding to email scenarios.
 Get instant feedback on grammar, tone, clarity, and appropriateness with detailed scoring

 ## 🔒 Privacy & Security